Girish-Tammireddy/complaince-autoremediation/README.md

 Step 1.
 Launch the AWS cloudformation stack :
-Sign in to the AWS Management Console from the account where the AWS Security Hub is currently configured, and launch the aws-sharr-deploy.template AWS CloudFormation template.
+Sign in to the AWS Management Console from the account where the AWS Security Hub is currently configured, and launch the aws-auto-deploy.template AWS CloudFormation template.

 Step 2.
 Configure service catalog portfolio permissions To grant access to IAM users, do one of the following: